MNDR: 2014–present: Hell to Be You Baby

 On June 16, 2014, MNDR announced via Twitter she was working on her second studio album.
 Later that year, MNDR co-wrote the song "Get a Little Closer", recorded by Rita Ora for the Adidas Originals #unstoppable campaign.
 She collaborated with the duo Sweet Valley for a five-track EP titled Dance 4 a Dollar, released on February 24, 2015, by Fool's Gold Records.
 MNDR described the EP as "the altered states parallel universe of East LA neighborhoods Highland Park and Eagle Rock.
 It is the soundtrack to nihilist future acid punk versions of these worlds, mixed with cough syrup and taking nods from Charles Burns' Black Hole, Akira, and Love and Rockets."
 On October 9, 2015, she released "Kimono", a teaser single for her then-untitled second album.
 The song was also featured in the promotional video for season 11 of the E! reality television series Keeping Up with the Kardashians.
-On January 27, 2016, MNDR announced via Instagram that her second album, titled The Mainstream, was finished.

 On July 7, 2016, Duran Duran announced that MNDR would stand in for founding keyboardist Nick Rhodes during part of the third leg of the Paper Gods tour in the United States.
 Rhodes was quoted as saying, "I will be back as soon as I can but know, in the meantime, that I am leaving both the band and fans in great hands, with the fabulous MNDR."
-MNDR collaborated with Scissor Sisters on the charity single "Swerlk", released on June 9, 2017, in celebration of Pride Month and in honor of the one-year anniversary of the mass shootings at the Pulse nightclub in Orlando.
+MNDR collaborated with Scissor Sisters on the charity single "Swerlk", released on June 9, 2017, in celebration of Pride Month and in honor of the one-year anniversary of the mass shootings at the Pulse nightclub in Orlando, Florida.

 On September 12, 2019, MNDR released "Save Me", the first official single from her second studio album, Hell to Be You Baby.
+The album itself was released on June 25, 2021, by WonderSound Records.

+Personal life

+On February 5, 2020, MNDR gave birth to a daughter.